MARCH 9-12, 2026

 Presenter:

-• James Chen, MD, SVP - Medical Informatics & Clinical Platforms, Tempus
+• James Chen, MD - SVP, Medical Informatics & Clinical Platforms, Tempus

 • Bob Dolin, MD - Senior Informatacist, Elimu Informatics